akkartik/teliva/README.md

   a consequence the menu sometimes mentions keys that don't work, just to encourage people to try options.)

-* chesstv.tlv doesn't yet work on OpenBSD for some reason I haven't investigated yet.
+* chesstv.tlv silently fails on OpenBSD and NetBSD for some reason I haven't investigated yet.
+Interestingly, I'm running Teliva with curses on NetBSD but ncurses on OpenBSD, so that is probably not an issue.

+* life.tlv looks terrible on OpenBSD and NetBSD, with lines wrapping halfway.

 ## Mirrors and Forks